jayeshranghera/Natural-Gas-Forward-Curve-Spline-Interpolation-On-Date-Price-Lookup/README.md

 - On-date price lookup function, e.g. `get_price('2025-03-31')`
 - Basic plots to visualize the fitted curve vs. historical points

-## How to Run
-1. `pip install -r requirements.txt`
-2. Place `Nat_Gas.csv` in the working directory (or update the path in the notebook).
-3. Run cells top to bottom.

 ## Results
 - Smooth curve across given dates
 - Quick lookup for interpolated price on specific dates